OpenJML/openjml.github.io/tutorial/AssumeStatement.md

 Like an `assert` stastement, a JML  `assume` statement may be used in the body of a method.
 The effect of an `assume` statement is to instruct the verification engine to assume, *without proof*, that the given predicate is true.
-Such statsements can be used to introduce facts that are too difficult for the proof engine to prove.
+Such statements can be used to introduce facts that are too difficult for the proof engine to prove.
 They can also be used to temporarily sumamrize the effect of preceding code for the purpose of attempting to prove later code; then one goes back later